fuzziebrain/docker-apex-stack/README.md

     ```bash
     $ bash 01-build.sh mysettings.env
     ```
-6. Run the final script to create and run the container, where the container name is `axer` (it is preferred that you execute a command using `sudo` before executing this script):
+6. Run the final script to create and run the container, where the container name is `das` (it is preferred that you execute a command using `sudo` before executing this script):
     ```bash
-    $ bash 02-run.sh axer mysettings.env
+    $ bash 02-run.sh das mysettings.env
     ```

 Using the sample settings, the following are accessible: